 Variance from PG.A4.2 (module-size requirements.) - 15-credit modules permitted Variance from PGA4.4 (semester credit balance) - A credit imbalance between semesters is permitted Note: Part-time students will be requested to do 60 credits of taught module in each academic year.
-The following variance applies only to students who joined the programme prior to September 2022.
 Variance from PG A4.3 (Ten credits of research skills) - This programme does not require the successful completion of a separate research skills module prior to submission of a dissertation (PGA4.3).
 All students must obtain a pass grade for the Research Design Proposal (10%) on 7500CATSCI before they are able to commence research on their dissertation.